Opinion/slowroads-handling-editor/README.md

 ### 4. Enjoy
 Go to https://slowroads.io and enjoy the handling editor.

 > **Be careful!
-Some values can cause the game to crash.
+Some values can cause the game to crash.**

-> In some cases after a crash, the game needs to be loaded in a new tab to avoid extreme lagging (reloading the page is not enough sometimes).**
+> **If the game starts lagging after a crash, you may need to open the game in a new tab.
+Reloading the page isn't enough sometimes.**
+> In my case, I could identify when this was happening by listening for missing game sounds (i.e. motor, rolling tires, skids and crash).

 > Values are changed by listening to the 'change' event.
 > For best results, click anywhere inside the game after editing a value in the handling editor.